Jojo-M-C/personalweb/content/impossible-list/index.md

 ---

 Bucket lists are pointless, if you never get around to realizing them.
-That’s why the impossible list emphasizes the active pursuit of smaller goals, ensuring that they are not mere idle wishes but become tangible accomplishments.
+That’s why the impossible list emphasizes the active pursuit of "smaller" and more "realistic" goals, ensuring that they are not mere idle wishes but become tangible accomplishments.

 ## Entrepreneurship